-Other courts have historically spoken of there being a "presumption" of irreparable harm in trade secret disputes.
-Principle No. 4 reflects that case law nationally points to the conclusion that any such presumptions are rebuttable.
-The applicability of any presumption and availability of injunctive relief must be assessed in light of evidence presented to the court, taking into account the parties' respective access to evidence and evidentiary burdens.
-Movants do not satisfy their burden to establish entitlement to injunctive relief simply by invoking mantras or purported presumptions alone, 164 including the familiar refrain that "a trade secret once lost is, of course, lost forever."
+relief must be assessed in light of evidence presented to the court, taking into account the parties' respective access to evidence and evidentiary burdens.
+Movants do not satisfy their burden to establish entitlement to injunctive relief simply by invoking mantras or purported presumptions alone,167 including the familiar refrain that "a trade secret once lost is, of course, lost forever."

 The Second Circuit used this phrase when granting a narrowly drawn preliminary injunction and ordering an expedited trial in its 1984 decision in FMC Corp. v.
 Taiwan Tainan Giant Industrial Co.
-Ltd. This language has been widely quoted nationally in opinions ever since, not always with attribution.
-The Second Circuit has subsequently clarified in Faiveley Transport Malmo AB v.
-Wabtee
+Ltd.168 This language has been widely quoted nationally in opinions discussing legal presumptions in trade secret disputes ever since, although not always with attribution or with the same emphasis.169 The Second Circuit has subsequently